 If you want to go private rather than use state healthcare, you can choose private health insurance to offset the costs.
 Costs will vary depending on your health situation and what you want to be covered and insurance plans will vary between companies.
-See our guides to health insurance in Russia and on choosing a private health insurance plan for more information.
+International health insurance companies which provide coverage plans for expats in Russia include:

 Emergency care is provided in emergency departments and emergency rooms of Russian hospitals which are open 24 hours a day all year round.